-In the light of governement advice, Pathfinder Littlehampton is now closed for all in-person support (including groups) and is offering online and phone support in it's place.
+Due to the Government advice, Pathfinder Littlehampton is now closed for all in-person support (including groups) and is offering online and phone support in its place.
+Please email us in the first instance and someone will get back to you.
+All details are here: https://www.westsussexmind.org/news/news/covid-19-corona-virus-west-sussex-mind-services

 Who is this for?

 Pathfinder Littlehampton provides advice, information and support for people aged 18+ affected by mental health problems living in Littlehampton and the surrounding area as well as carers, friends and professionals and other agencies.